 No. The Mexican government issues consular ID cards to Mexican nationals living in the United States.
 These cards are not acceptable proof of identity for Form I-9.

-A state-issued temporary driver’s license is an acceptable List B document provided it contains a photograph or identifying information including name, date of birth, gender, height, eye color, and address.
-If the temporary driver’s license has conditions, such as that the expired license must accompany the temporary driver’s license for it to be valid, then those conditions must be met.
+A state-issued temporary driver’s license is an acceptable Form I-9 List B document if it contains a photograph or identifying information such as name, date of birth, gender, height, eye color, and address.
+Any conditions on the temporary driver’s license, such as that the expired license must accompany the temporary driver’s license for it to be valid, must be followed.

 Each of the 564 federally recognized tribes may issue its own unique tribal document.
 USCIS does not have examples of these tribal documents nor can it provide guidelines on specific tribal documents.